Lanjiong-Li/AssetDropper/README.md

 To help you get started with your own images, you should follow this simple data structure:
 Put your own **image** (`.jpg` or `.png`) & corresponding **mask** (`.jpg` or `.png`) & **caption** in the subdirectory of data.

-here is an overview of data structure:
+Here is an overview of data structure:

 ```bash
 data